grahamcarman/docs/astro/env-vars-astro.md

 :::tip

-Note that, environment variables set in your Dockerfile are not visible in the Cloud UI.
+Environment variables set in your Dockerfile are not visible in the Cloud UI.

 :::